3a1b2c3/CesiumUnrealMars/README.md

 <img src="https://user-images.githubusercontent.com/74843139/146661901-de463e19-f540-4c1f-a4ec-702a2f1494c5.png" width=400> <img src="https://user-images.githubusercontent.com/74843139/146655459-fdb3a169-a140-420a-aad6-4f53bb156d8a.png" width=400>
 Set rendering to **off** to hide the cube

-Add the **“advanced vehicle blueprint”** to your projects from **Content browser** (shown below, use the green Add/Import button to select it).
+Add the **“Advanced vehicle blueprint”** to your projects from **Content browser** (shown below, use the green Add/Import button to select it).
 Drag the blueprint from content browser in the top view of your tile set

 In the cars Details tab set **Auto Posesses Player settings** to “Player0” to make the car your default pawn (player).

 <img src="https://user-images.githubusercontent.com/74843139/146655459-fdb3a169-a140-420a-aad6-4f53bb156d8a.png" width=400>
 **Auto Posesses** Player settings

+If you also want to place the **rover** model import it in the content browser and drag it to the to view like you just did with the car, add a hidden cube below.

 ## Finishing up
-Add a light actor like **“Directional light” **to the scene, I couldnt get good result from Physical lighting for this.
+Add a light actor like **“Directional light”** to the scene, I couldnt get good result from Physical lighting for this.
 Build it (in the toolbar).

 Hit **play** and use **WASD keys** to drive the car around mars.

 ![Animation1](https://user-images.githubusercontent.com/74843139/146667178-19284cb2-8eee-4337-b1a7-a83ed956f4ce.gif)